ray-project/deltacat/deltacat/docs/table/README.md

 Number of hash buckets to use during compaction for distributing records across multiple files.
 Higher values enable better parallelism for large datasets but may create more files for small datasets.
 Set to 1 to guarantee a single compacted file per partition.

 **SCHEMA_EVOLUTION_MODE (default: AUTO)**
-Controls how schema changes are handled when writing to a table.
-For more information, see [DeltaCAT Schemas](../schema/README.md).
+Controls how schema changes are handled when writing to a table (see [DeltaCAT Schemas](../schema/README.md)).

 **DEFAULT_SCHEMA_CONSISTENCY_TYPE (default: COERCE)**
-Controls the default schema consistency type for new fields added to the table.
-For more information, see [DeltaCAT Schemas](../schema/README.md).
+Controls the default schema consistency type for new fields added to the table (see [DeltaCAT Schemas](../schema/README.md)).

 **SUPPORTED_READER_TYPES (default: [PANDAS, POLARS, PYARROW, DAFT, RAY_DATASET])** Supported dataset types that should be able to read from the table.
 Writes that would break one or more of these readers will be rejected.